-Streaming Setting Default Description/Values Transmit SAP Off Check this checkbox to enable Session Announcement Protocol (SAP) network announcements.
+Streaming Setting Def ault Description/Values Transmit SAP Off Check this checkbox to enable Session Announcement Protocol (SAP) network announcements.
 Name n/a If SAP is enabled, enter a unique name for the Session.
-Description n/a (Optional) Enter an expanded description of the Session.
-(Optional) Enter one or more keywords to associate with the Session.
+Descriptio n n/a (Optional) Enter an expanded description of the Session.
+Keywords n/a (Optional) Enter one or more keywords to associate with the Session.
 Keywords can serve as filters.
-Author n/a (Option (Optional) Enter the name of the program's author.
+Author n/a (Optional) Enter the name of the program's author.
 Copyright n/a (Optional) Enter the copyright information for the session.

-Streaming Setting Default Description/Values Address Auto-Assign (Optional) Enter a different SAP multicast advertising IP address to override the default/selected values.
+Address Aut o- Assi gn (Optional) Enter a different SAP multicast advertising IP address to override the default/ selected values.
 The "Auto-Assign" default value means that when the stream is created and SAP is enabled, the Makito X will automatically pick the proper default advertisement address based on the stream's destination address and family (IPv4 or IPv6).
 After after the new stream is is started, it will display the actual selected IP address.
 Port n/a Enter the SAP advertising UDP port.
 Default=9875.